david coombe history

 My focus here is on Gill's life and work from his arrival in South Australia at the end of 1839 up to his early time at the Victorian gold rush in 1852-53.
 This is a little bit further on in time than the reference work S.T.
 Gill, the South Australian years 1839-1852 (Appleyard, Fargher, Radford, 1986).

 My original research supplements earlier work by Gill authorities – Sasha Grishin; Ron Appleyard, Barbara Fargher and Ron Radford; Keith Macrae Bowden and others.
 (See References.)
-However I diverge in particular from Appleyard and Radford in their dating and subsequent conclusions.
+However I diverge in particular from Appleyard and Radford in their dating and related conclusions.

 I came to this research interest through the 2016 exhibition S.T.
 Gill & his Audiences at the State Library of Victoria (SLV) and the National Library of Australia (NLA) curated by Professor Sasha Grishin who also authored the accompanying book.
 For those wanting an overview and appreciation of Gill's work and life I highly recommend Grishin's book.